whcarter3/animation-markdown/animation_using_html,_css_&_javascript:jquery.md

 The computer will draw all the frames necessary for the animation to have the **illusion** of motion.

-##A powerful tool when used correctly
+## A powerful tool when used correctly

-"With great power comes great responsibility" - Spiderman's Uncle
+"With great power comes great responsibility" - Spiderman's Uncle Ben

 First let's look at someone that used it incorrectly.